jkindrix/grab2md/README.md

 - `--trim/--no-trim`: Enable/disable trimming based on domain-specific rules
 - `--output FILE, -o FILE`: Specify output file to save converted markdown
 - `--no-cookies`: Disable loading cookies from the browser
+- `--browser-cookies`: Use cookies from the local browser to authenticate with websites
+- `--browser {chrome,firefox,edge,safari}`: Specify which browser to extract cookies from (default: chrome)
+- `--cookie-path PATH`: Path to browser cookies database file (helps with Windows/WSL)
+- `--cookie-json PATH`: Path to JSON file with exported cookies (from browser developer tools)
 - `--local`: Force treating sources as local files even if they look like URLs

 ### Batch Command Options